kreatolinux/src/man/kpkg.8.md

 **kpkg** [h] [b] [ins] [inf] [r] [upd] [upg] [PACKAGES] [-y] [-o] [-r] [ROOTFS]

 # DESCRIPTION
 kpkg is a package manager written in Nim.
-It is under 700> LOC and is meant to be used with Kreato Linux.

 kpkg uses simple build scripts called runfiles, similar to PKGBUILDs found in the pacman package manager.
 You can learn more about runfiles in kpkg_run(8).